 Method Reference: Methods for Chemical Analysis of Waters and Wastes, US EPA 600/4-79-020, 1983: Method 325.2 Standards Methods for the Examination of Water and Wastewater, APHA/AWWA/WEF, method 4500-Cl-E (18th, 19th, 20th Ed.).

 Method Descriptor: The thiocyanate ion (SCN-) is liberated from mercuric thiocyanate through sequestration of mercury by the chloride ion to form non-ionized mercuric chloride.
-In the presence of ferric ions, the liberated thiocyanate ions forms a highly-colored ferric thiocyanate.
+In the presence of ferric ions, the liberated thiocyanate ions form a highly colored ferric thiocyanate.
 The absorbance of this complex is measured spectrophotometrically at 480nm.

-Preservation Method: Samples are filtered with gf/f filters, and stored at 4C .
+Preservation Method: Samples are filtered with gf/f filters, and stored at 4C.
 Samples are analyzed within 28 Days